AbdulrahmnaAlbadawi/numerical-solution-of-maxwell-equations-for-electromagnetic-wave-propagation/README.md

 | `dt_cn` | `4·dt_fdtd` | Crank-Nicolson time step |

 The source is a Gaussian pulse injected at one-third of the domain length, with **Perfect Electric Conductor (PEC)** boundaries.

-## Numerical Dispersion

-A key artifact demonstrated by the simulation is **numerical dispersion**: in a vacuum all frequencies travel at exactly `c`, but on a discrete grid, frequencies with wavelengths approaching `Δz` are artificially slowed.
-This causes the pulse to spread and distort as it propagates.
-A finer grid (more points per wavelength) reduces this error.

 ## Key Takeaway